cloud-security-research/sgx-ids/README.md

 # Snort Intrusion Detection System with Intel Software Guard Extension (Intel SGX)

 > :warning: **DISCONTINUATION OF PROJECT** - *This project will no longer be maintained by Intel.
-This project has been identified as having known security escapes.
 Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.* **Intel no longer accepts patches to this project.**

 This software is a research proof of concept and not intended for production use